 07 Jun The foundations of the core

-The core is the center of our body and it functions to stabilize the trunk while the arms and legs move during functional movements.
+The core is the centre of our body and it functions to stabilize the trunk while the arms and legs move during functional movements.
 It is an important structure as it tends to the following:-

 - Muscles that stabilize the hips.